flormartin/extended-SLIP-model/README.md

 ## Extensions

 In this work, the SLIP model is physically extended by a knee with an additional *leg mass*.
 Unlike the original model, the extended model includes *non-conservative forces* in the form of two mass-spring-damper systems about the hip and knee.
+Lastly, two-legged walking of the model is tested with an estimation for physical parameters of a Dodo.

 ## Actuation